MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/1-onboard-prepare-my-service.md

 ## Define your testing approach

-In its simplest form, your testing approach is based on your reviewing the feature capabilities of the Audio Conferencing or Phone System with Calling Plans service and developing a test plan to verify that your functionality requirements are met for users in scope.
+In its simplest form, your testing approach is based on your reviewing the feature capabilities of the Audio Conferencing, Calling Plans, or Direct Routing service and developing a test plan to verify that your functionality requirements are met for users in scope.
 The following is an example test plan for the Onboard phase of an audio conferencing implementation.

 | Audio Conferencing feature to test | Results summary | Additional notes |
 |------------|-----------------|------------------|